mozilla/glean/docs/user/reference/yaml/pings.md

 ## Schema

-Declaring the schema at the top of a pings definitions file is advised, as it is what indicates that the current file is a pings definitions file.
+Declaring the schema at the top of a pings definitions file is required, as it is what indicates that the current file is a pings definitions file.

 ## Name

 Ping names are the top-level keys on pings definitions files.
 One single definition file may contain multiple ping declarations.

 Ping names are limited to lowercase letters from the [ISO basic Latin alphabet](https://en.wikipedia.org/wiki/ISO_basic_Latin_alphabet) and hyphens and a maximum of 30 characters.

-Ping names may not contain the words `custom` or `ping` in their names.
-These are considered redundant words in a custom ping declaration and will trigger a `REDUNDANT_PING` lint failure on `glean_parser`.
+Pings may not contain the words `custom` or `ping` in their names.
+These are considered redundant words and will trigger a `REDUNDANT_PING` lint failure on `glean_parser`.

 ["Capitalization"](../../user/metrics/adding-new-metrics.md#capitalization) rules apply to ping names on generated code.